-After brewing, your coffee will stay warm for the next two hours before an auto-shut off.
-To guide you through the brewing process, this machine has an LED display with a control dial that let you decide the waking time and the number of cups you need before the actual brewing starts.
+After brewing, your coffee will stay warm for the next two hours before an auto-shutoff.
+To guide you through the brewing process, this machine has an LED display with a control dial that lets you decide the waking time and the number of cups you need before the actual brewing starts.

 - Modern design suitable for modern kitchens

 - BPA free and SCAA certified